xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - We learned about Conv layer, pooling layer, and fully connected layers.
 It turns out that computer vision researchers spent the past few years on how to put these layers together.
 - To get some intuitions you have to see the examples that has been made.
 - Some neural networks architecture that works well in some tasks can also work well in other tasks.
-- Here are some classical CNN networks:
+- Here are some classical CNN networks that lay the foundation of the modern computer vision:
   - **LeNet-5**
   - **AlexNet**
   - **VGG**